Rainforest vs. Rainforest Classic

-- Click the Create Test button from the All Tests page to start a new test.
+- Click the blue Create Test button in the top right of the All Tests page to start a new test.

-- Select one of your Sites to test or add a new one by entering the URL in the Add a New Site tab.
+- Select one of the Sites to test or add a new one by entering the URL in the Add a New Site tab.

-- Select Quickly capture UI elements with screenshots under How do you want to compose this test?
+- Select Quickly capture UI elements with screenshots from How do you want to compose this test?

 - Click on Create Test

 The following are the general steps for writing a Rainforest Test.
 Each step is covered in more detail below.
 Step and Action are used interchangeably.

 - The Virtual Machine (VM) will load and Navigate to the starting URL

 This uses the default platform and the URL selected on the Create Test Dialog.

 The URL can be updated by clicking the URL on the first step.

 Additionally, a Navigate step may be added and a new URL is needed